Photoperiodism

-Photoperiodism is the physiological reaction of organisms to the length of night or a dark period.
+Photoperiodism is the physiological reaction of organisms to the length of light or a dark period.
 It occurs in plants and animals.
 Plant photoperiodism can also be defined as the developmental responses of plants to the relative lengths of light and dark periods.
 They are classified under three groups according to the photoperiods: short-day plants, long-day plants, and day-neutral plants.